MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- ------------------------------ -->
 #### Add CsWinRT and WinRTAdapter in the project file

-If your app is for WinUI 3 (Windows App SDK), do the steps in the present section.
+This section is for WinUI 3 (Windows App SDK) only.

 Add the CsWinRT and WinRTAdapter packages in the project file: